montaan/montaan/TASKS.md

         [] Limit to ~10k lines in view
         [] Stratified random sampling
         [] Update visible lines when navigating
+    [] Fetch configurable level deep
+    [] Server approximates what's visible and sends that in one go [] Instanced rendering of all models

 # Website engine
     [] Turn README.md into HTML and display it on top of directory